greyblake/greyblake/README.md

 I am very passionate about Rust and the development practices that lead to reliable software.

+At the moment in spare time I work on [Nutype](https://github.com/greyblake/nutype) library that pushes Rust's type safety even futher.

 My editor is (Neo)Vim, my operating system is Linux.

 I maintain number of open source projects (see the pinned projects below) and write tech articles in my blog [greyblake.com](https://greyblake.com).